ipekozkuyumcu/BombermanRemake/README.md

 Ahmet Behram,
 Baran Aslankan

+-Two-player game (PvP).
+-There are 3 levels and can be selected from the menu.
+-Players should use the same computer.
-This is a game for two players.
-The aim is to be the last player standing.
+-Aim is to be the last player standing.
-Game consists of 3 levels.
+-Players should blast chests on their way to gain buffs.
-Each player have 3 lives.
+-Both players have 3 lives.
+-If a bomb hits a player for the third time, they will die.
-Both player can die, it is a tie.
+-Both players can die, it is a tie.
-Certain buffs can dropp from breakable chests when player blasts them using a bomb.